tkiethuynh/tkiethuynh.github.io/_posts/2021-07-15-linear-algebra.md

 tags: [documentation]
 image: linear-algebra.jpg
 ---
-In this post, I skipped the introduction of scalar, matrix and basic expand definition of matrix like matrix arithmetic, transpose, inversion
+*In this post, I skipped the introduction of scalar, matrix and definitions of expansion of matrix like matrix arithmetic, transpose, inversion.*

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTQ1MjI0ODQwLC03Nzk0MTQ2NzMsMTU3Mz
+eyJoaXN0b3J5IjpbLTE5MTA2NjMzODUsLTc3OTQxNDY3MywxNT
-g1MDE2OF19
+czODUwMTY4XX0=
 -->